How To Avoid Common Strategic Planning Mistakes

 I’m also coming to believe that collaboration should be a key element in a strategic planning process.
 People shouldn’t just be surveyed for their input, they should also feel an involvement and sense of ownership over the process.
 This collaboration should not just be limited in a discrete set of time bounded tasks but should, if possible, extend throughout the duration of the process.

 One way to accomplish this sense of collaboration, regular readers of this blog will not be surprised to learn, is that the tools of social media and social networking can be used in support of the strategic planning process.
-Examples are securely managed blogs, wikis, and discussion forums.
+Examples are securely managed blogs, wikis, and discussion forums, and group messaging systems.

 Use of collaborative tools will help make the process more open and transparent.
 This doesn’t mean, of course, that sensitive, personal, or competitive information should be openly published and discussed.
 But it does mean that strategic planners should use modern media to involve more people in discussions of where the organization is going and how it should get there.